Kochipek/mvvm-MovieApp/README.md

 - Glide for loading and caching images.
 - ViewModel from Android Architecture Components.
 - LiveData for reactive data updates.
+- Room for save data in a local database

 ## Installation
 Clone the repository: